/>

 A wearable watch for kids under Verizon.
 You can create tasks for your child and set up school mode to keep them from using the watch at school.

 A GPS watch that encourages kids to play outside.
-You can set up safety zones around key locations, like home and school, with geofencing.
+With geofencing, you can set up safety zones around critical locations, like home and school.

-• Privacy: Keeping your child's information and data is of the utmost importance with any tech device, so we looked at trackers and devices with privacy features like encryption, parental controls, and two-way communication so you can contact your child if need be.
+• Privacy: Keeping your child's information and data is of the utmost importance with any tech device, so we looked at trackers and devices with privacy features like encryption, parental controls, and two-way communication so you can contact your child.

-• Real-time tracking: We made sure to include trackers and devices that have real-time GPS tracking, meaning it uses satellite signals to determine the precise location of the device so you know exactly where you child is at any given moment.
+• Real-time tracking: We included trackers and devices that have real-time GPS tracking, which uses satellite signals to determine the precise location of the device, so you know exactly where your child is at any given moment.

-• Battery life: A tracking device serves little purpose if it's out of battery, so we looked at devices with long battery lives so you don't have to constantly recharge.
+• Battery life: A tracking device serves little purpose if it's out of battery, so we looked at devices with long battery lives so you don't have to recharge constantly.

 • Price: These tracking devices can range dramatically in price, but we tried to keep all products under at least $200.